gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/hybrid_graphics.md

 ```
 ###### At boot {#at_boot}

-To turn off the GPU at boot it is possible to use [systemd-tmpfiles](systemd-tmpfiles "systemd-tmpfiles"){.wikilink}.
+To turn off the GPU at boot it is possible to use [systemd-tmpfiles](systemd-tmpfiles "wikilink").

 ```{=mediawiki}
 {{hc|/etc/tmpfiles.d/acpi_call.conf|